ESL Teacher Life Long (1)

 Draw a picture to show the problem in the fable.
 Write the title above the picture and the lesson the characters learned below.

-Students must listen attentively to follow directions, and can lead to sharing of ideas and concepts.
+Students must listen attentively to follow directions, and can this can also lead to great follow-up discussions.

-If you wish to learn more about the Bingo games mentioned above, both resources are available on TPT.
+The Bingo games resources above are available on TPT.
 For more advanced proficiency, check out Fall Listening Bingo and Animals Listening Bingo.
 Just click on the pictures below to check them out.
-Also, come share with me on Instagram if you try one of the 3 ESL Listening games activities in your classroom!

 Happy Teaching!